 A Trusted Dermatologist For Your Skin Health

 At Cypress Dermatology, if you have a skin related problem that needs surgical attention, we are here to help.
 Dermatologists are physicians who receive years of special training in surgical treatment of dermatological conditions.
-Dr. Campbell and her team of BOard Certified physicians will examine you and determine the best solution to remove any type of skin lesion for which you may need help.
-Here are some of the dermatological surgical procedures all our Dermatologists are trained to perform:
+Our team of board-certified dermatologists will examine you and determine the best solution to remove any type of skin lesion for which you may need help.
+Here are some of the dermatological surgical procedures all our dermatologists are trained to perform:

 Non-melanoma skin cancer removal, such as basal cell carcinoma, squamous cell carcinoma, and others

 Ear lobe repair

 MOHS MICROGRAPHIC SURGERY